vangav/vos_backend/README/04_rest_service_config_structure.md

-# REST Service Config Structure
+# service generator config structure

 When using Vangav Backend to generate a REST service, adding config files is optional but highly recommended as it saves the majority of the cost needed to implement the REST service.
 Config consists of one mandatory **[controllers.json](https://github.com/vangav/vos_geo_server/blob/master/generator_config/controllers.json)** file and zero-to-many database config files **[keyspace_name.keyspace](https://github.com/vangav/vos_geo_server/blob/master/generator_config/gs_top.keyspace)** (one file per database keyspace).